 The Neonatal Nurse Practitioner program is designed to prepare the neonatal nurse practitioner student with the knowledge and skills necessary to provide a high level of comprehensive care to ill newborns and their families, patients residing in the neonatal intensive care unit, and high risk infants and children through the age of 2.

-The course of study consists of 16 credit hours of core nursing courses with an additional 33 credit hours to complete the Neonatal Nurse Practitioner concentration.
+The course of study consists of 13 credit hours of core nursing courses with an additional 38 credit hours to complete the Neonatal Nurse Practitioner concentration, pending approval.

 The Wright State University College of Nursing and Health has developed a collaborative program with the University of Cincinnati wherein courses in this concentration are shared.
 Each university will offer its own degree.
 WSU Neonatal Nurse Practitioner students will take five (5) courses taught by the University of Cincinnati that will transfer to Wright State as part of the student’s coursework.

-Upon completion of the program, students are eligible to take the Neonatal Nurse Practitioner certification exam offered by the National Certification Corporation.
+Upon completion of the program, students will be eligible to take the Neonatal Nurse Practitioner certification exam offered by the National Certification Corporation.